How to plan your Eurail itinerary

 First time European travelers might want to hit up the classic European highlights: Paris, Amsterdam, Berlin, Prague, Venice and Rome.
 These places, along with some others, make up a standard European whirlwind tour, and for good reason: these destinations are submerged in sights, culture, history, nightlife, and romance.

-If you’ve been to Europe already, you might want to consider alternatives.
+If you’ve been to Europe already, you might want to consider alternatives when you plan your Eurail itinerary.
 Scandinavia has some beautifully scenic routes and seasonal specialties; Spain and Portugal have got a laid-back vibe and some wonderful food and wine; and the exciting and less-explored southeastern boundaries: Hungary, Romania, Serbia, Bulgaria, Greece, and Turkey have much to offer.
 Or you could spend a week or two digging deeper into France or Italy, two countries that have long captivated foreigners.

 I’m a small city guy and make an effort to visit as many of the extraordinary lesser-visited cities of Europe as I can: Padua in Italy Girona in Spain and Olomouc in Czech Republic, just to name a few of my favorites.